 But, sometimes seeking more revenue and more profit means hiring more staff.
 You made a capital investment to turn that crumbling concrete next to your restaurant into a nice outdoor patio with more tables.
 Don’t blow the potential returns on that investment by overworking your current staff and expecting to maintain customer service levels.

-The challenge is that often, a small business needs the extra staff before the revenue is coming in to cover the additional costs.
+The challenge is that often, a small business needs the extra staff before the revenue is coming in.
 That’s where a working capital business loan can help out.

 A working capital loan is designed to cover costs you’d otherwise pay from any working capital your small business has on hand.
-The simplest accounting definition of working capital is your assets on hand, such as money in the bank and inventory, minus any liabilities, such as supplier invoices or loan payments.
+The simplest accounting definition of working capital is your assets on hand, minus any liabilities.
 This difference is what you have available to pay your day-to-day working expenses, which include your payroll.

 In fact, the only working capital you really have to cover payroll is the cash you have in the bank.
 Most employees aren’t going to accept materials or inventory instead of a paycheck.
 When a small business’s cash flow can’t support any more staff, it may be leaving money on the table.
 It’s a cruel catch-22 so many small businesses fall into.

-A working capital loan can definitely provide the cash to hire and pay more staff, but there’s a challenge to doing it right.
+A working capital loan can definitely provide the cash to hire staff, but there’s a challenge to doing it right.
 You want to make sure that the investment you’re making in taking a working capital loan to hire new staff is a genuine investment, not simply covering expenses.

-Here are three ways to use the business loan wisely to hire more and better staff, and realize a great payoff from using a working capital loan to staff up:
+Here are three ways to use the business loan wisely to hire more and better staff:

 - Create a top-notch onboarding program that improves all employee productivity and reduces employee churn.